pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 that Pachyderm runs the second job and processes `commit 1` from the `data` repository with the `commit 1` in the `parameters` repository.
 In some cases, this is perfectly acceptable solution.
-But if your job takes many hours and you are only intersted in the result of the pipeline run with `commit 1` from both repositories this approach does not work.
+But if your job takes many hours and you are only interested in the result of the pipeline run with `commit 1` from both repositories this approach does not work.

-With transactions, you can ensure that `data` and `parameters` have the latest commits in the same pipeline job.
+With transactions, you can ensure that only one job triggers with both the new `data` and `parameters`.
 The following animation demonstrates how transactions work:

 ![Transactions workflow](../../assets/images/transaction_right.gif)

-The transaction ensures that a job runs for the two latest commits.
+The transaction ensures that a single job runs for the two commits that were started within the transaction.
-While you could probably achieve the same without transactions by storing all your data in one repository, often you prefer to separate it in individual repositories for organizational and logistics reasons.
+While Pachyderm supports some workflows where you can get the same effect by having both data and parameters in the same repo, often separating them and using transactions is much more efficient for organizational and performance reasons.

 ### Switching from Staging to Master Simultaneously

-If you use the [deferred processing](../../how-tos/deferred_processing/) model, you want to commit your changes often but do not want your pipeline to be triggered as often as you commit.
-When you want to postpone pipeline execution, you can create a staging and master branch in the same repository.
+If you are using [deferred processing](../../how-tos/deferred_processing/) in your repositories because you want to commit your changes frequently without triggering jobs every time, then transactions can help you manage deferred processing with multiple inputs.
 You commit your changes to the staging branch and when needed, switch the `HEAD` of you master branch to a commit in the staging branch.
 To do this simultaneously, you can use transactions.